 Food and beverage regulations universally mandate that manufacturers apply easily readable labeling to products that is displayed in a noticeable manner.
 These labels must be prominent enough to be seen by consumers without exerting additional conscious effort to locate them.
 They must also include a list of all ingredients used to create the product or a legally acceptable substitute categorization in certain cases.

 The ingredients and processing methods used in manufacturing a beverage product can significantly affect the rules of its labeling, as those materials and techniques can alter its intended classification as an item.
 Products such as juices must include labeling for certain processes and ingredients used in their production, such as fruit beverages that are concentrated.
 Beverage products that claim to be organic must also include ingredients that can be demonstrated to have come from natural sources and be displayed as such in labeling, or have that classification removed from marketing materials.

 The FDA issued a Warning Letter to a beverage manufacturer in 2014 for multiple label violations found in the marketing of various product lines.
 They made multiple health claims for several ingredients used across their products which was found to transform their intention from food to drug item, in addition to featuring incorrectly specified ingredients.
 These improperly named ingredients caused the products they were featured in to be labeled as misbranded, and though Goodlife Juice eventually rectified it with more descriptive product labeling, they still faced monetary repercussions.

 Accurate labeling requires the delivery of comprehensive visibility into supply chain processes as needed to allow the tracking of raw material procurement and use in batch processing.
-Enterprise Management Food & Beverage allows you to capture precise ingredient data and trace the entire lifecycle of each raw material batch.
+Sage X3 Food & Beverage allows you to capture precise ingredient data and trace the entire lifecycle of each raw material batch.
 This information is deployed towards labeling reports for use in printing ingredient lists for product packaging.